Data protection

 8. ConsentManager

-Purposes and legal bases of data processing
+Purposes and legal basis of data processing

 Legitimate interests in data processing